Connecting to Vertica Database¶

-As soon as you’ve selected the Properties option from the context menu, a new window will open.
+As soon as you have selected the Properties option from the context menu, a new window will open.

 This is where you can configure the properties for the Database Table Destination object.

-2. The first step is to specify the Database Connection for the source object.
+2. The first step is to specify the connection in the Database Connection window for the source object.

-- Put in the required credentials for your Vertica data provider account.
+- Enter the required credentials for your Vertica data provider account.